blewy/aprofs/docs/guide.md

 [!WARNING]
 **At the moment only the **logistic** or **binary** models where tested and develops, more to come in the future.**

-and then you can add the shapley value table and measn shale values with a precalulated like this
+and then you can add the shapley value table and measn shale values with a pre-calculated like this

 ``` py
 aprofs_obj.shap_values = pre_calc_shaps_df